Steven-Zhang98/learning_note/london_subway_route_finder/London_project.md

 class StationInfo:
 	""""
-	 Purpose: Manage information about the stations, such as name, ID, and neighbouring stations.
+	 Purpose: Manage information about the stations in the London underground, including loading data into the dictionary, mapping between the ID and their name, and tracking which station is their neighbourhood.
-	 Attributes: Use three dictionaries to store station name to id, id to name, and neighbours.
+	 Attributes:
+	 m_name_to_id_dict(dict): Maps station name to unique identifiers.
+Convert user input station name to station ID to find the shortest path. m_id_to_name_dict(dict): Maps station identifiers back to name.
+When we found the shortest path m_id_neighbours(dict): Maps station identifiers to a list of identifiers for its neighbouring stations.
+	 Behaviours:
+	 LoadData(filename): Read data from
-	 Behaviours: Get information form txt file and
+	 Get information from a text file and save it in the dictionary.
+	 Get information from the three dictionaries.

 	""""
     m_name_to_id_dict = {}